Drazzilb08/cross-seed-guide/README.md

 Now click **Save Changes**

+Now to set a schedule for this bash script to run.

+Select **At First Array Start Only** This will run this script every time the array starts on every boot

-Now we need to edit the config file:
+Now we need to edit the config file that came with the zip file.

+Below you can see an example of one.
+Note you'll need to add **ALL** of your categories.
 ```yaml
 qbt:
   host: '<qbit address>:8080'